konradkusiak97/GSoC_Athena/README.md

 - gpu hotspots
 - cpu hotspots.

-The device that the code was run on, was Intel HD Graphics P630
+The device that the code was run on, was `Intel HD Graphics P630`.
 ![](Images/gpu_preview.png)

 From the `cpu hotspots` it can be seen that the cpu implementation of the algorithm takes a fraction of time of the device's kernel execution.
 This could be due to the current size of the problem.
 Moreover, apart from the kernel execution itself, the memory copying also takes some time (the results back to the host):